Velomobile: Electric assisted velomobiles

 Some velomobiles have been converted to provide electric assist.
 Electric assist means that a small battery-operated electric-propulsion system is provided to assist the driver's leg muscle effort.
 Most electric-assist propulsion motors are of the in-wheel design in the rear wheel, such as geared hub motors (like eZee, Heinzmann, Bafang, BMC, etc.) and direct-drive hub motors (like Crystalyte, BionX, 9Continent, etc.) but mid-drive units (like Sunstar, Cyclone, Ecospeed, etc.) are used as well due to design constraints in velomobile models with one-sided rear wheel mounting like the Quest, Strada and Mango or front wheel drive in the Velayo, or better efficiency by using the multiple speeds of the chain drive or internal geared hubs (e.g. Rohloff 14 speed hub).

 While an electric-assist unit does add extra weight to the velomobile, it is somewhat offset by the flexibility it also provides, especially during hill climbs and stop-and-go traffic.
 Due to vastly better aerodynamics of velomobiles the range of a similar electric assist unit and similar battery in a velomobile can be about 50% to 100% higher compared to upright bicycles or unfaired recumbents.

 In events like the RACV Energy Breakthrough and the Fraser Coast Technology Challenge, there are entire categories dedicated to electric and other hybrid powered velomobiles.

 The legal definition of "bicycle" often includes velomobiles, but laws covering cycles with electric assist vary widely across countries and often within a country and even between cities in a region.
 For example, a specific vehicle may be a "bicycle" in one area, a "low-speed pedal-assisted cycle" in another area, and a "moped" in yet a third.
 Similarly, going from 3 wheels to 4 wheels can change the category of an otherwise identical vehicle.
 One reason for the varying treatment is that many laws are older than widespread use of power-assisted velomobiles and so the laws were not written to consider such vehicles.
 In some areas, laws are being rewritten to include power-assist velomobiles and to harmonize treatment with nearby laws.

+The Veemo, now produced by ENVO Drive Systems, is a semi-enclosed, pedal-electric velomobile designed to offer a practical and eco-friendly alternative for urban commuting.
+Originally developed by VeloMetro Mobility, Veemo was acquired by ENVO in 2023.
+As of January 2025, ENVO has shipped pre-release Veemo products to customers across North America and Europe, with plans to ship the first production batch of Veemo vehicles in mid 2025.
+The Veemo differs from many other velomobiles by focusing on comfort for city commuting, rather than minimizing drag for racing purposes, instead relying on the electric assist drivetrain to compensate for the added weight of the enclosed vehicle compared to a typical bicycle.